 All who thrive as creatives are each an exception to some rule or another.
 They are unique, perhaps oddly or outlandishly so.
 And that is their power.

 For anyone destined for this line of work, none of life’s roadblocks will matter.
 You find your way over or through any obstacle because you have to, as you follow your own unique path to prove to yourself and others that you are right for this.

 The only relevant response to the questions “Should I try this?” or “Could I do this?” comes from you and you alone.

 11. “I want to earn my living as a voice actor but I also want to stay in [a small town/ a distant country/ a city with no recording studios, etc.].
 What do I do?”

 As far as setting your sites on a smaller or local non-union market, I don’t have a lot to say, since for me that was a brief stepping stone rather than a final destination.
+At best, I see it as a stepping stone.
 You find your footing, then move on and up to your own “high watermark” is my angle.
 See my FAQ #17 below regarding web-based voice over work.

 11a.
 I live in a foreign country and English isn’t my primary language.
 Can I become a voice actor?